drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Model architecture

 The depth estimation pipeline applies the following steps.
 First, videos are resampled to one frame per second to match the training dataset.
 Next, an object detection model is used on each frame to find frames with animals in them.
-The object detection model used is MegadetectorLite.
-See the ["Frame selection approach"](#frame-selection-approach) section in "Classifying species in videos" previously for more details about MegadetectorLite.
+The object detection model used is [MegadetectorLite](#megadetector-lite).
 Then, the depth estimation model estimates distance between the animal and the camera for each frame.[^footnote-depth-individuals]

 [^footnote-depth-individuals]: Although the model was trained on single-individual videos, it produces an output for each detected animal in a frame.
 However, for frames with multiple individuals, the distance for all animals will be the same.
 If there is no animal in the frame, the distance will be null.